IRL-CT/mobilehri2023/README.md

 $ odrv0.axis0.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE
 $ odrv0.axis1.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE
 ```
-Left and right wheel should start spinning after a beeping sound.
+The left and right wheels should start spinning after a beeping sound.
 Make sure they are spinning freely.
 ```python
 # Check if there are any errors.
 There shouldn't be any.